jhsu802701/rails_from_scratch_rails5/01-01-initial_commit.md

 # END: Linux files to ignore
 ############################

-# NOTE: Comments MUST get their own dedicated lines and cannot be shared with that of the file name
+# NOTE: Comments MUST get their own dedicated lines and cannot be shared with that of the file name.

 ```
 ### Gemfile